malinlarsson/courses/annotation/2017/practical_session/ExerciseGeneBuilding.md

 ## Running Maker - Drosophila genome
 ### Getting the pre-computes

 Running Maker on a full genome, even of an invertebrate, can take a considerable amount of time - especially if only few processing cores are available.
-We have therefore generated the genome-wide raw computes prior to the course.
-You can find the in the folder you have symlinked earlier under

-~/annotation_course/course_material/data/dmel/chromosome_4/raw

 Ab-initio guided or evidence-based